microsoft/FluidFramework/docs/legacy/README.md

 #### Projects

 ##### @prague/routerlicious
-The core Prague project.
-This contains the client side code you need to run Prague.
+The core Fluid project.
+This contains the client side code you need to run Fluid.

 You can choose to run against our production endpoints or run the service yourself locally.
 See the [Routerlicious README](../server/routerlicious) for more information